-Jill Harrington Nichols’ exploration of nature is intrinsic to her practice.
-Nichols’ paintings range from small observational studies to large composite works that play with space and mathematics.
+An exploration of nature is intrinsic to Jill’s painting practice.
+Her paintings range from small observational landscape studies to large composite works that play with space and mathematics.
 Jill is best known for her extraordinary understanding and handling of color.
-While painting the landscape Jill had a vision whereby space was broken into pyramidal fractals.
-Everything in view was a stream of three-dimensional triangles.
-This understanding provided her a visual measure with which to express the time-space continuum in her work.
-Land and water fell away as her focus turned toward clouds on metal.
-On a visit to a scrap yard Nichols found an eight-foot by three-foot piece of copper.
-This proved perfect for catching the deep space and time of the Carina Nebula.
-Employing geometry, she transformed a Hubble Space telescope image into what many consider to be an abstract painting, ‘Phi’, now a part of the Vatican permanent art collection.
+A vision of pyramidal fractals provided Jill a measure to articulate time and space in her work.
+Subsequently, land and water fell away as her focus turned toward the heavens.
+On a visit to a scrap yard Jill found an eight-foot by three-foot piece of copper.
+This proved perfect for expressing the deep space and time of the Carina Nebula.
+Employing the Fibonacci sequence, she transformed a Hubble Space telescope image into what many consider to be an abstract painting, ‘Phi’, now a part of the Vatican Museum’s permanent art collection.

-Nichols’ sense of color and composition was developed over the course of many years as a commercial artist.
-She earned her BS in Journalism, Advertising at the University of Colorado, Boulder.
-In 2000, she set her focus to painting, at first training at the Art Students League in NYC and going on to earn her MFA in painting at Western Connecticut State University.
+Jill’s sense of color and composition was developed over the course of 30+ years as a commercial artist.
+She earned her undergraduate degree at the University of Colorado, Boulder.
+In 2000, she set her focus to painting, at first training at the Art Students League in NYC and in 2015 earning her MFA in painting at Western Connecticut State University.

-She is represented in the permanent collections of the Vatican Observatory Museum, University of Connecticut Health Center, Yale Medical Center, and former FBI Director James Comey.
+She is represented in several prominent collections, including the Vatican Observatory Museum, University of Connecticut Health Center, Yale Medical Center, and former FBI Director James Comey.
 She is an adjunct professor of art at the University of New Haven and conducts international painting workshops.
-Her next workshop will be in Italy, July 2020, click here to find out more.
+Her next Italy Workshop is scheduled for July 2021.
+In March 2020, Jill received a grant from the Connecticut Office of the Arts to develop and migrate her teaching of painting to an online format.
+Jill now offers videos on YouTube and holds real-time painting critiques.

 Please visit her Facebook Fine Art page for updates.